dougmiller/theMetaCityArticles/015-lets-make-a-terrible-markdown-extension-pt3.md

 [TOC]

-Now that we are setup to build and test the code, lets get to coding.
+Now that we are set up to build and test the code, lets get to coding.

 ~~~{.python hl_lines="1 9"}
 class GifV(Extension):